Gunhild Cross: Description

 The cross is carved in two blocks of walrus tusk and measures 29 x 22 cm.
 It was originally painted in red, blue and golden colours.

 The central Christ figure on the front side is missing.
-The four cross arms is decorated with carved medallions of female figures, symbolizing "Life" (top), "Death" (bottom), the "victorious church" (left) and the "defeated synagogue" (right).
+The four cross arms are decorated with carved medallions of female figures, symbolizing "Life" (top), "Death" (bottom), the "victorious church" (left) and the "defeated synagogue" (right).
 The rear side of the cross is also decorated with carvings.
 In the centre is a Last Judgement representation of Christ in Majesty.
 The four medallions depict scenes from Heaven (top) and Hell (bottom) as well as the saved (left) and damned souls (right).

 The Latin inscriptions are written carved in relatively wide capital letters with an abundant use of ligatures and abbreviations.
 The name Gunhild is also written in runes on the edge of the bottom medallion.
 The Latin inscription reads: